KeplerGO/pyke/docs/source/tutorials/tpf2lc.rst

 The specific goal of this tutorial is to show to the user how to create a light curve based on psf photometry from a target pixel file using PyKE.

-First, let's download a target pixel file from (Campaign 9a)[https://keplerscience.arc.nasa.gov/k2-c9.html]:
+First, let's download a target pixel file from [Campaign 9a](https://keplerscience.arc.nasa.gov/k2-c9.html):

 .. code-block:: bash

     $ wget http://archive.stsci.edu/missions/k2/target_pixel_files/c91/200000000/71000/ktwo200071160-c91_lpd-targ.fits.gz

-We can visualize one of the frames using `~pyke.kepmask.kepmask`:
+We can visualize one of the frames using ``kepmask``:

 .. code-block:: bash